Living with a son addicted to online gaming

 Signs and symptoms of online gaming addiction

-Pamela Roberts, Addictions Programme Manager at Priory Hospital Woking, where Ben underwent treatment, has outlined signs that parents can look out for when determining whether their child has an online gaming addiction:
+Pamela Roberts, Addictions Programme Manager at Priory Hospital Woking, where Ben underwent gaming addiction treatment, has outlined signs that parents can look out for when determining whether their child has an online gaming addiction:

 - Playing more often and for longer hours